Anhel02/anhel02/README.md

 ## About Me

-- 👨‍🎓 Third-year Physics student at Universidad Europea de Valencia
+- 👨‍🎓 Forth-year Physics student at Universidad Europea de Valencia.
-- 🌱 Interested in experimental physics, instrumentation, and data analysis
+- 🌱 Interested in teorethical and particle physics, machine learning and AI.
-- 💻 Programming experience: Python, C++, R, Mathematica, and LaTeX
+- 💻 Programming experience: Python, C++, R, Mathematica, and LaTeX.
-- 📊 Enjoy exploring data and visualizing it creatively
-- 🚀 Aspiring experimental physicist in the future
+- 🚀 Aspiring researcher in the future.

 ## Projects